Date: September 25, 2017

 changes to ensure performance improvement in the four processes of MI.

-The course is appropriate for healthe care providers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.
+The course is appropriate for healthe care practitioners, allied health care and peer support workers with direct client care responsibilities, who provide conversation/consultation about behavioral changes across a range of health-related issues.

 engaging and focusing processes